saptarshiguha/mozaws/mozaws/README.md

 The value _mozillametricsemrscripts_ will need to be changed to S3 bucket you have read/write permissions to.
 Once done, change these values in the options.
-And you need to copy the file all the files in ``bootscriptsAndR`` to this S3 bucket.
+And you need to copy all the files in ``bootscriptsAndR`` to this S3 bucket.

 ## Start a Cluster